 The Berman & Simmons law firm represented the Pierces in the medical malpractice case against St. Joseph Hospital in Bangor, primary care physician Dr. Edward Dunstan of Millinocket, and his employer, Millinocket Regional Hospital.

-At the trial, attorney Benjamin Gideon contended that if those providers had communicated properly and shared the results of Pierce’s blood test in May 2010, they would have diagnosed a serious infection causing damage to his heart.
+At the trial, our attorney contended that if those providers had communicated properly and shared the results of Pierce’s blood test in May 2010, they would have diagnosed a serious infection causing damage to his heart.
 Instead, Pierce’s condition was left undiagnosed for eight months.
 He needed emergency open heart surgery to save his life.

-“We’re pleased with the outcome and thankful for the hard work and time put in by the jury,” Gideon said.
+“We’re pleased with the outcome and thankful for the hard work and time put in by the jury,” our attorney said.
 “At its core, this case was about more than John and Clara Pierce.
 It was about a problem in healthcare that affects everyone, the lack of communication between providers, with results that can be catastrophic.”

 Pierce went to the ER at St. Joseph Hospital on May 31, 2010, suffering from recurring fevers, shortness of breath, and weakness.
 A physician assistant ordered blood culture tests.
 The results were still pending when Pierce was sent home with instructions to follow up with his primary care physician, Dr. Dunstan.

 The tests showed Pierce’s blood was positive for viridans streptococci, indicating a potentially life-threatening medical condition.
 But no one at the hospital ever shared that critical information with Pierce’s doctor in Millinocket, Dr. Dunstan.
 And although Dr. Dunstan was aware the testing had been done, he never requested the results.